-- 3.13 Funding from this LAC in 2015/16 has allowed Street Stuff to deliver extra sessions in local areas.
-Street Stuff now provide 16 sessions over 7 days per week in the autumn months in the Johnstone and the Villages LAC area.
-Previously in 2014 it was only 6 sessions over 4 days per week.
-The Street Stuff timetable attached as Appendix 1 shows the locations and dates of activities being delivered from 1 October 12 December 2015 across Renfrewshire. - 4 Environmental Enforcement and Improvements - 4.1 Keep Scotland Beautiful Dog Fouling Fortnight (30 September 13 October 2015)
+3.15 Funding from this LAC in 2015/16 has allowed Street Stuff to deliver extra sessions in local areas.
+Street Stuff now provide 9 sessions over 5 days per week in the autumn months in the Houston, Crosslee and Riverside LAC area.
+Previously in 2014 it was only 8 sessions over 4 days per week.
+The

+Street Stuff timetable attached as Appendix 1 shows the locations and dates of activities being delivered from 1 October - 12 December 2015 across Renfrewshire.
+New areas are currently being explored for additional activities to be delivered over the next few months and timetable will be updated accordingly.

+4 Environmental Enforcement and Improvements

+4.1 Keep Scotland Beautiful - Dog Fouling Fortnight (30 September - 13 October 2015)

-Recent research carried out by Keep Scotland Beautiful (KSB) found that almost 70% of people rated dog fouling as the item on our streets which bothered them most.
+Recent research carried out by Keep Scotland Beautiful (KSB) found that almost 70% of people rated dog fouling as the item on our streets that bothered them most.
 64% of KSB campaign supporters also said they encountered dog fouling while carrying out Clean Up events this year.
 The KSB campaign Dog Fouling Fortnight aims to provoke support from the public in tackling the issue of dog fouling in communities.
 To support this national campaign the Wardens Service provided high visibility support, utilising existing resources and staff, to highlight the issue, including:

-CCTV vehicles focussed on parks or near open ground and at dog fouling hotspots identified by local knowledge and statistical information;

-- Wardens distributed 'Know the Law' dog fouling leaflets and provided advice to dog walkers and residents within local parks and Town Centres. - Partnership working with Police Scotland and StreetScene staff in sharing information for follow up enforcement or informal educational action.
+- CCTV vehicles focussed on parks or near open ground and at dog fouling hotspots identified by local knowledge and statistical information; - Wardens distributed 'Know the Law' dog fouling leaflets and provided advice to dog walkers and residents within local parks and Town Centres. - Partnership working with Police Scotland and StreetScene staff in sharing information for follow up enforcement or informal educational action.